Fattijenishbek/Graphics-Final-Project/README.md

 The whole project, including the Firmware (Adruino code) and other files is uploaded to the respective folders of this repository.

 ### Assembly file
 There's an assembly folder, which contains .txt file with assembly explanation.
-Also, there are detailed pictures complete pictures to in the same folder for more comprehensive experience.
+Also, there are detailed pictures and complete Autosoap 3D design pictures, in the same folder for more comprehensive experience.

 ### Team (authors)
 * Natalia Klimareva